BA Early Years Education and Care

 - Early years: international perspectives

-The School, and degree, is located on our Carmarthen Campus which provides a welcoming and friendly learning community.
+The degree is located on either our Swansea or Carmarthen Campus (depending on which is most convenient for the student) and both locations provide a welcoming and friendly learning community.
 Throughout the course staff provide a supportive and engaging environment where students are encouraged to develop new skills and partake in new experiences.

 The degree is designed to develop students’ research, evaluation and self-reflection skills so that they are well equipped to question and develop their own professional development.
 Time is also provided within the timetable for students to volunteer in early years settings to gain important practical work experience.